Assessor-County Clerk-Recorder: Administration and Support (1320P)

 The technical requirements and complexities of our four very diverse functions require significant administrative oversight.
 The first phase of the department’s reorganization has enabled management to better meet these challenges.
 We have initiated various operational improvements and increased operational efficiency in the Assessor’s Division.

 The Department continues to move forward on our multi-years new Assessment Property Assessment System (APAS) and the implementation of a new state-of-the-art Geographical Information System (GIS).
-Phase I of the Departments website modernization was implemented in February 2018 and many new enhancements will be rolled out during 2018.
+Phase I of the Departments website modernization was implemented in February 2018 and many new enhancements were rolled out during 2018.
 The Department has continued expanding our use of the County’s SharePoint document management system to improve project management and the availability of policies and procedures.
 The Continuity of Operation Plan (COOP) is in the first phase of implementation and planning for Phase II has started.

 The department’s numerous policies and procedures will be organized and updated in the next two years.
 In FY's 2018-19 the department will embark on facility improvements for our Elections facility at Tower Road, the County Clerk-Recorders, and the Administrative offices at 555 County Center in order to improve services and enhance design and layout.